 Q) Can I make Thandai in advance?

 1. You can make Thandai in advance and chill in the refrigerator.
-But ensure to blend for a few seconds before serving as the powder settles down and also to make it frothy.
+But ensure to blend for few seconds before serving as the powder settles down and also to make it frothy.

 3. You can sweeten it with honey or jaggery powder or even dates or sugar.